Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Giant Milkweed, Crown Flower, Giant Calotrope, Swallow-wort

 Crown flower has a bunch of waxy white or lavender flowers, which makes them an excellent choice for floral arrangements.
 Growing crown flower in your yard isn’t difficult as long as you put them near an area with full sun.
-It holds a strong position when it comes to Ayurvedic treatments for various ailments:
+It holds a strong position when it comes to Ayurvedic treatments and medicinal plants:

 - Cures digestive disorders